Excel VLOOKUP Made Easy – Learn Basics with Practice File & Video

 You might have your own examples, such as retrieving data using a shopkeeping unit (SKU) or ISBN if you deal with books, part numbers, etc.

-VLOOKUP in Action: Approximate Match Example
+VLOOKUP Example: Approximate Match

 The example outlined here is found on the Example 1 worksheet, which can be downloaded at the end of the tutorial.
 All the names are fictitious.